Training Program

 Practicum Information

 We interview prospective practicum students during the spring semester prior to the fall in which the practicum placement begins.
 After receiving applications from interested students we will contact candidates for on-site or virtual interviews.
 We will interview candidates until we have filled all available practicum slots for the academic year.
 The number of slots available each year varies based on available staff resources.
-The application for Fall 2023 will be made available in Spring 2023.
-You may contact the Training Director, Dr. Meghana Suchak with any concerns or questions.
+You may contact Dr. Aleska Hagan with any concerns or questions.

 Contact person/ Supervising Psychologist: |